-- (a) ... - (b) Whose world-wide income for the tax year is more than €1,000,000 - (c) Whose liability to income tax in the State for the tax year is less than €200,000, and - (d) - 62.
-Thus, the Appellant claimed he was not a 'relevant individual' because his liability to income tax in respect of 2011 was not less than €200,000. - 63.
-The Appellant submitted that his liability to Universal Social Charge ('USC') should be regarded as 'liability to income tax' for the purposes of the domicile levy and on that basis, his liability to income tax exceeded the threshold of €200,000 in respect of the tax year of assessment 2011. - 64.
-For the purposes of the domicile levy, section 531AA defines the term 'liability to income tax' as follows;
+- (a) ... - (b) Whose world-wide income for the tax year is more than \notin 1,000,000 - (c) Whose liability to income tax in the State for the tax year is less than \notin 200,000, and - (d) - 54.
+Thus, the Appellant claimed he was not a 'relevant individual' because his liability to income tax in respect of 2011 was not less than €200,000. - 55.
+The Appellant submitted that he incurred significant liability in respect of taxes and levies in relation to his income in 2011 and that these liabilities should be regarded as liabilities to income tax for the purposes of calculating the domicile levy.
+In particular, the Appellant claimed that his liability to Universal Social Charge ('USC') should be regarded as 'liability to income tax' for the purposes of the domicile levy and on that basis, his liability to income tax exceeded the threshold of €200,000 in respect of the tax year of assessment 2011.

+56. For the purposes of the domicile levy, section 531AA defines the term 'liability to income tax' as follows;